Montenegro profile - Timeline

 2009 December - Visa-free travel within EU's Schengen zone comes into effect for Montenegro's citizens.

 En route to EU and Nato

 2010 November - European Commission recommends that Montenegro be named as a formal candidate to join the European Union.

 2010 December - Prime Minister Milo Djukanovic resigns, and is replaced by ally Igor Luksic.

-2012 December - Milo Djukanovic becomes prime minister for the seventh time.
+2012 December - Milo Djukanovic becomes prime minister for the seventh time at head of coalition.

 2013 January - The European Parliament says that Montenegro is on track to achieve EU membership, but calls on it to do more to protect media freedom, women's rights and gender equality.

 2013 April - Filip Vujanovic wins a third term as president after narrowly winning an election.